 Back to Catalogue

-Why do startups usually hire UX generalists instead of specialists?
+Why do startups usually hire UX generalists instead of a UX design specialist?

 Startups are a different breed where standard rules don’t apply.
-If you’re here, you’re probably wondering, why do startups usually hire UX generalists instead of specialists?
+Here's why do startups usually hire UX generalists instead of specialists.

 11 August, 2022